saranshbansal/learn-aws/LAST_MINUTE_TIPS.md

 - `ECS_ENABLE_TASK_IAM_ROLE` ****- This configuration item is used to enable IAM roles for tasks for containers with the bridge and default network modes.
 - Amazon ECS metric data is automatically sent to CloudWatch in 1-minute periods.
 Also, any Amazon ECS service using the Fargate launch type has CloudWatch CPU and memory utilization metrics automatically, so you don't need to take any manual steps.
 - Amazon ECR users require permission to call `ecr:GetAuthorizationToken` before they can authenticate to a registry and push or pull any images from any Amazon ECR repository.
-- When a container instance is terminated in the stopped state, the container instance is not automatically deregistered from the cluster.
+- If you terminate a container instance in the `RUNNING` state, that container instance is automatically removed or deregistered from the cluster.
+However, if you terminate a container instance in the `STOPPED` state, that container instance isn’t automatically removed from the cluster.

 ## SQS